ColinTreanor/Hackku2024_XRPL/README.md

 - **Design**: Figma was used for its collaborative features, allowing real-time feedback during the design process.
 Along with it being a familiar platform for our team members, making for an easy transition between design and integration.
 - **Front End**: We chose JavaScript and React for the interactive UI, CSS for styling, and Axios for promise-based HTTP requests.
 - **Back End**: Python with Flask was selected for its simplicity and ease of use, along with XRPL for direct interactions with the XRP Ledger.
-All team members are very experience in Python so this allowed more time to be dedicated to learning other tools.
+All team members are very experienced with Python which allowed more time to be spent learning other tools.

 ### Learning Outcomes